Building Your Fiber Network

 [PDF Version]

-How to connect a switch to fiber optic network
+How to shield a fiber optic network

 • Does the network panel have fiber optic cable How do I connect it